Michael-Meade/snackhack2/README.md

 A collection of scripts that could be used to aid in hacking or performing recon on a taraget.
 The idea of this project is to take techniques learned in college to get experience and a better understanding of the techniques used to perform recon & hacking.
 Originally this idea was apart of my senior project but I had to ditch the idea.

+## Banner Grabbing.

+Banner grabbing is used to get information about a server or computer.
+This information could help the hacker determine if the server or service is vulnerable.
+This information could also be used to figure out how to best enumerate a service.

+## Extracting Emails & Phone Numbers

+Scraping Emails or phone numbers from a site could be used to attemp to Social Engineer a user from that site via email, phone or SMS.
+Not all phishing emails or texts contain miss spellings or improper grammar.
+Some common technique used when writting phishing emails or messages include the following:

+- Intimidation
+- Scarcity
+- Familiarity
+- Trust
+- Urgency
+- Authority
+- Consensus

+These techniques work to manipulate the user to give information or perform a certain task like entering their password into a phishing page.

 ## Installation